BuildTheEarth/docs-website/docs/staff/moderation/moderation-guidelines/index.md

 ## 3.0 STAFF HIERARCHY

-The complete Build The Earth staff structure can be found [here](https://app.milanote.com/1N4MYa15e6msad/bte-staff-organization-chart?p=sfH31jITyc6).
+The complete BuildTheEarth staff structure can be found [here](https://app.milanote.com/1N4MYa15e6msad/bte-staff-organization-chart?p=sfH31jITyc6).

 Our staff team works with a tiered hierarchy, but it is essential to remember that no staff is above another.
 It's simply a system of who has what permissions and who reports to whom.

-#### Moderation Hierarchy
+### Moderation Hierarchy

 Trial Moderator → Moderator → Senior Moderator → Moderation Manager → Administrator